shreyash-x/SJshell/README.md

  - `repeat n <command>` executes the command n times.
  ### trackbg.c
  - This file tracks when a background process exits and displays its message on the shell.
+ ### redirect.c
+ - This file provides the functionality of input output redirection.
+ ### pipe.c
+ - This file enables piping functionality in c.
+ ### jobs.c
+ - This file consists of the implementation of the jobs command.
+ ### sig.c
+ - This file consists of the implementation of the sig command.
+ ### signal_handler.c
+ - This file handles Ctrl+C and Ctrl+Z signals.
+ ### fg.c
+ - This file consists of the implementation of the fg command.
+ ### bg.c
+ - This file consists of the implementation of the bg command.
+ ### replay
+ - This file consists of the implementation of the replay command.
  ### utils.c and utils.h
  - This file consists of the header files, global variables and also a function to initiate the shell.